dgtony/afg/README.md

 # no need to describe last step
   done:
 ```

+*Note: afg >= 0.2.0 use lists of reprompt and help phrases instead of single phrases in the previous versions.
+Do not forget to update your scenarios!*

 In the fields `first_step` and `last_step` one just define names of the first and the last scenario steps.
 Next field `default_help` we will discuss a bit later.